JAYASREE1408/what-happens-when/README.rst

 -------------------------

 - Leverages CSS transitions and transforms for optimal quality.Eg: Isotope---This is 2d transform moving on a 2d plane.
-- This is the isotope.Here we use 2d translate.We may imagine that we use absolute translate.
+- This is the isotope.Here we use 2d transform translate and also css transitions.We may imagine that we use absolute translate.This kind of power of animations is hardware accelerated CSS.
+- Normally 2d transforms and operation on 2d plane dont get hardware accelerated by webkit browser.But there is a trick....

 Animation:
 ----------
+- First thing I am showing is it is without the 3d transform.
 - Its kind of trick.After adding it,it looks good.
-- We can use translateZ(0) or translate3d(0,0,0)
+- We can use translateZ(0) or translate3d(0,0,0).I will be using this and it looks good and smooth.

 Debugging:
 ----------
+- color animation here we use translateZ(0) in safari
-- Over the about flag it ahs settings...It has really crazy stuff.Here is the presentation.It shows in a 3d view.
+- Over in chrome,we have somewhat similar thing we have the about flag it ahs settings...It has really crazy stuff.Here is the presentation.It shows in a 3d view.

-requestAnimationFrame:
+requestAnimationFrame():
 ---------------------
 - Browser can optimize into a single reflow/repaint cycle.
 - JS based animation synchronized with CSS transitions or SVG SMIL